How to Stop Roosters From Hurting Hens

 Another way to provide mental stimulation for your rooster and the hens is to simply change the scenery.
 Sometimes all it takes is to add pallets to the run or even cardboard boxes.

 One of the fastest and easiest ways to start protecting your hens from an aggressive rooster is to simply buy a Chicken Saddle.
+Or, if you’re handy with a needle and thread, sewing one yourself is also an option.

 These are kind of like aprons that the chickens wear on their backs, and they do an amazing job of protecting the hen during the mating process.